 We believe in a person-centred approach to information gathering and the cycle of assess, plan, do, review.
-Termly reviews and target setting meetings between the class teacher and the parents are planned.
-Targets are shared with pupils and successes are celebrated.
+Targets are shared with parents and pupils and successes are celebrated.

 Invitations will be sent to parents of pupils with Education, Health and Care Plans (EHCP) to attend children's interim and annual reviews.
 Where suitable, children will attend part of the meeting to share their achievements for the year and aspirations for the future.